 More information about the planning permit process.

-Special rules for planning applications
+Special rules for planning applications where a covenant applies

 If you’re applying for a planning permit but the land is subject to a restrictive covenant, special rules apply.